Fabianexe/clsd/README.md

 # clsd
-An c++ implementation of the LSD algorithm to detect super bubbles
+An c++ implementation of the LSD algorithm to detect super bubbles.

 ##Install

 To install:
 1. Clone git repro.
 2. Run configure.